Look for us on Facebook!

 Calgary Foundation Games Room

 With a generous grant from the Calgary Foundation, Cornerstone was able to furnish the downstairs with a number of arcade type games such as an air-hockey table, a bubble hockey table, a foosball table, a pool table, a PlayStation console, and a Nintendo console.
 In recognition of their grant we call the room the Calgary Foundation Games Room.
-The games room is used by the youth on Tuesday afternoons for Movie & Discussion, Wednesdays from 6:00 pm to 8:00 pm for hang-out, Monday and Thursdays from 5:00 pm till 6:00 pm after the homework program and on Fridays from 1:30 pm till 9:00 pm.
+The games room is used after all other programs finish for the day.

 To date, we have invested approximately $7,500.00 into musical instruments, guitar amps, power speakers, microphones, and a digital recording console.
 The addition of these items to the studio has made it a hit with most of the youth who frequent the centre.
 Volunteer musicians and staff spend time with the youth teaching them and jamming with them, sometimes for hours.
 This is one area where young attention spans are not short.
 Some of the youth have done well enough to play in public.
 This wonderful program allows for self expression, imagination, and team work.